 Currently streaming on HBO, Marisol addresses the BIPOC experience in America as the title character and her daughter try to survive in New York City.

 FLC hosted our partner the Sundance Institute for a pop-up legal clinic.
 Our student legal teams provided the Sundance fellows with bespoke legal advice on their most pressing questions.

 Filmmaker, author, and human rights advocate @tjparsell spoke to FLC Legal Clinic students about indie filmmaking and his award-winning documentary “Invisible” – highlighting unseen gay women songwriters in country music.

 Professor Greenberg-Kobrin—Director and Clinical Associate Professor of Law—gave an in-depth lecture on “how to read your contract” to a group of the Miranda Family Fellows.
 The lecture was tailored to address contracts for actors, managers, and agents.

 The Black TV & Film Collective leads professional development events and workshops.
 These are opportunities for artists to get better at their craft by both reinforcing existing skills and developing new ones.
-FLC will host two legal trainings during the spring 2022 semester and a pop-up legal clinic to provide tailored advice to BTFC filmmakers.
+FLC will continue this partnership in the 2022-23 academic year, to provide counsel and advice to BTFC filmmakers.

 FLC, in ongoing partnership with Ghetto Film School, will continue to provide in-depth legal trainings on topics most relevant to GFS members.
-We will cover topics including film financing, entity formation and copyright law.
+Past topics have included film financing, entity formation and copyright law.